electron/rfcs/text/0003-webcontents-invoke.md

 `options` is an optional parameter that specifies the maximum amount of time (in milliseconds)  to wait for a response from the renderer process before rejecting the promise.
 This is useful in scenarios where the function might take a long time to complete, or where it might not complete at all due renderer process termination.

-If `maxTimeoutMs` is not provided, a default value of 5000 milliseconds (5 seconds) is used.
-This means that if the function doesn't receive a response within 5 seconds, it will time out and throw an error.
+If `maxTimeoutMs` is not provided, a default value of 30000 milliseconds is used.
+This means that if the function doesn't receive a response within 30 seconds, it will time out and throw an error.

 The renderer process should listen for channel with `ipcRenderer.handle()`.